snd/hinoki/README.md

 if a factory returns a [q promise](https://github.com/kriskowal/q) hinoki will wait until the promise is resolved.

+this can greatly simplify complex async flows.

 see [example/async.js](example/async.js).

 ##### hooks

-using hooks you can change the error handling of any container. you can also use them to add debugging to a container.
+hooks let you change the error handling of any container. you can also use them to add debugging to a container.

 let's log every time a promise is returned from a factory: